 3. Therefore, human choices are constrained by rigid natural laws.

 So, should we accept the argument for determinism from predictability?
 Like the earlier argument from materialism, this one also looks compelling, but it is still not conclusive.
 Yes, there is a wealth of scientific and anecdotal evidence that human behavior is uniformly predictable, but this evidence is incomplete and will probably always remain incomplete.
-It is challenging enough to accurately predict the behavior of lower animals which are driven by inflexible instincts.
-But our human behavior, by contrast, is governed much less by instinct and arises from vastly more complex set of social conditions.
+Even with hindsight predictability, it is challenging enough to accurately forecast the behavior of lower animals which are driven by inflexible instincts.
+But our human behavior, by contrast, is governed much less by raw instinct and arises from vastly more complex sets of social conditions.
 Perhaps LaPlace’s demon might know every factor relevant to human behavior and could thereby accurately predict what each one of us will do.
 But it is unlikely that even an army of social scientists with supercomputers could be as successful as LaPlace’s demon.
 Again, the best advice may be to go ahead and accept that human behavior is fundamentally predictable, but proceed with caution.

 C. THE CASE FOR GENUINE FREE WILL